A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 \subsection{Strategic Buyers}

-\citet{Liu2024strategic} introduce buyer manipulation into contextual dynamic pricing.
+\citet{Liu2024strategic} introduce a different economic friction: buyers may respond strategically to the learning rule itself.
 At time $t$, a buyer arrives with true covariates $x_t^0 \in \mathbb{R}^d$ and valuation $v_t = \theta_0^\top x_t^0 + z_t$.
 The seller announces a pricing rule $p_t = g(\hat{\theta}_k^\top x_t)$, where $\hat{\theta}_k$ is the current parameter estimate.
 Crucially, the buyer observes this rule and can distort her reported features.
 She solves a cost-minimization problem:

 where $A$ is a positive definite matrix governing manipulation costs.\footnote{The matrix $A$ captures how costly it is for the buyer to distort each feature dimension.
 High eigenvalues of $A$ mean manipulation is expensive.
 This is the standard model of strategic classification \citep{Hardt2016}, adapted to pricing.} The first-order condition yields a systematic bias: the buyer shifts her features to make the seller's model predict a lower valuation, securing a lower price.
 The seller observes only the distorted features $\tilde{x}_t$, not the true $x_t^0$.